bencapp/Card-Memory-Game/README.md

 # Card-Memory-Game
-Small game built for practice with Javascript
+Small game built to practice my Javascript.
+This project was completed in July 2022.